VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 Subsequently, `nexus_admin` was added to the local Administrators group.

-This behavior is consistent with:
+This behaviour is consistent with:

 - **MITRE ATT&CK T1136.001 – Local Account**.
 - Creation of a backdoor administrative account for persistent, privileged access.